redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 ```

 # Quay Installation
-> ❗Preqrequesties : S3 bucket or ODF
+> ❗Prerequisites : S3 bucket or ODF
 1. Install the quay operator
 2. Create the configmap file called configmap.yaml and copy the contents below